Frequently Asked Questions

 1. Voter Registration

-2. File Declaration of Domicile with the Clerk of the Circuit Court.
+2. File an Affidavit of Florida Resident with the Clerk of the Circuit Court.

 3. Present proof of regular Florida driver's and automobile licenses.